Broadcast2World Blog

 Corridor Crew is an extension of Corridor Digital, a design studio with expertise ranging from VFX to motion design, on YouTube.

-They’re known for bringing in industry experts to react on the use of CGI, VFX, animation, etc., in movies, TV shows and video games.
+They’re known for bringing in industry experts to react to the use of CGI, VFX, animation, etc., in movies, TV shows, and video games.

 But what steals the show in each of their videos is their YouTube intro here.